William Hanley: Works

 Hanley was a successful Broadway and off Broadway playwright in the 1960s.
 Howard Taubman wrote in The New York Times in 1962, that Hanley was "an uncommonly gifted writer."
 But the accolades, and a Tony nomination, did not provide commercial success.
 Slow Dance on the Killing Ground ran for 88 performances, the Off-Broadway plays had closed within a month.
 However Hanley, subsequently he had a successful career in television, beginning with Flesh and Blood which was originally a stage play that Hanley sold in 1966, to NBC for $112,500, "at the time the most that television had paid an author for a single work".
 Over a period of thirty years Hanley wrote more than two dozen TV scripts.
 He also published three novels in the 1970s.
 He was the original screenwriter on The Graduate (1967), but walked off the project after getting notes he didn't agree with from director Mike Nichols.

 Reputation

-He was nominated for Emmys five times and won twice: a 1984 ABC movie Something About Amelia and in 1988 for the mini-series The Attic: The Hiding of Anne Frank, which starred Paul Scofield, Mary Steenburgen and, as Anne, Lisa Jacobs.
+Hanley was nominated for an Emmy award five times, and won twice: for the 1984 ABC movie Something About Amelia and again in 1988 for the mini-series The Attic: The Hiding of Anne Frank, which starred Paul Scofield, Mary Steenburgen and, as Anne, Lisa Jacobs.
 Something About Amelia also won a 1984 Golden Globe Award for Best Television Limited Series or Motion Picture made for Television.